 As the resident company of The Egg Center for the Performing Arts in Albany, ESDC is part of its highly successful dance season that presents many NY based, national and international dance companies.
 ESDC’s performances at professional, regional, and college theatres as well as community centers, art galleries, public playgrounds, public schools, libraries, museums, historic sites and storefronts include venues in MA, NYC and throughout 17 NYS counties.
-Within the Capital Region, ESDC has performed at Albany’s The Egg, Massry Center for the Arts, NYS Museum, WAMC’s the Linda, Sage College’s Opalka Gallery and Albany Institute of History and Art.
+Within the Capital Region, ESDC has performed at Albany’s The Egg, Massry Center for the Arts, NYS Museum, WAMC’s The Linda, Sage College’s Opalka Gallery and Albany Institute of History and Art.
 Additional locations include: Troy’s historic Gasholder Building, Arts Center of the Capital Region and Troy Savings Bank Music Hall; Schenectady’s Proctors and Schenectady Museum; Cambridge’s Hubbard Hall.
-ESDC has performed at many of the area’s institutes of higher education including UAlbany, FMCC, HVCC, Rensselaer, Russell Sage, Skidmore, SUNY Cobleskill, and Union.
-ESDC has been invited to perform at gubernatorial inaugurations, art center and gallery openings, senior centers, fundraising events for area school districts and other not-for-profit organizations, First Night celebrations for Albany, Saratoga, and Chatham, Albany’s First Friday and Tulip Festival and Troy’s Troy Night Out events.
+ESDC has performed at many of the area’s institutes of higher education including UAlbany, College of St. Rose, FMCC, HVCC, RPI, Russell Sage, Skidmore, SUNY Cobleskill, and Union.
+Also, ESDC has been invited to perform at gubernatorial inaugurations, art center and gallery openings, senior centers, fundraising events for area school districts and other not-for-profit organizations, First Night celebrations for Albany, Saratoga, and Chatham, Albany’s First Friday and Tulip Festival and Troy’s Troy Night Out events.
 NYC performances include Lincoln Center, Mulberry Street Theater, St. Mark’s Church and Ryan Theater for the DUMBO Festival and Riverside Theater.
 In MA, ESDC has appeared at Tanglewood and Jacobs Pillow Inside/Out.